evansm7/vftool/README.md

 ## Building

-Build in Xcode.
+### In Xcode
 It should be one click, though you may have to set up your (free) developer ID/AppleID developer Team in the "Signing & Capabilities" tab of the project configuration.

+### Or, from the commandline

+Install the commandline tools (or Xcode proper) and run `make`.

+This results in `build/vftool`.
+The Makefile applies a code signature and required entitlements without an identity, which should be enough to run on your own machine.
+I haven't tested whether this binary will then work on other people's machines.

 ## Running